MDM2

 Atypical lipomatous tumour (ALT)

-What is an atypical lipomatous tumour?
-An atypical lipomatous tumour (ALT) is a type of cancer made up of fat.
+Background: An atypical lipomatous tumour (ALT) is a type of cancer made up of fat.
 ALTs can start anywhere in the body but the most common location for this tumour is the abdomen.
 Another name for an ALT is well differentiated liposarcoma.
-Is an atypical lipomatous tumour a type of …
+Is an atypical lipomatous tumour a type of cancer?
+Yes, ALT is a …

 Read More »